SalahudinMalik/Inventery-Management-System/README.md

     cd client
     npm install
 To run
-    first install mongodb on your local machine to run nodejs server just hit node ./ for angular go to client and hit npm start
+    first install mongodb on your local machine \n to run nodejs server just hit node ./ for angular go to client and hit npm start